-Baroque flutist and Brookline native Emi Ferguson is known for stretching the boundaries of baroque music, and her new CD features her collaborative bandmates Ruckus, with plenty of surprises.
+Baroque flutist and Brookline native Emi Ferguson is known for stretching the boundaries of baroque music, and this 2019 album features her collaborative bandmates Ruckus, with plenty of surprises.

 The next time you hear the Handel and Haydn Society, note the earthy and soaring sound of their new principal flutist Emi Ferguson.
-You can hear that sound on her new CD, too, where she not only spins out Bach’s most profoundly melancholy phrases, but jams with sheer dazzle in arrangements featuring her band Ruckus.
+You can hear that sound on this album, too, where she not only spins out Bach’s most profoundly melancholy phrases, but jams with sheer dazzle in arrangements featuring her band Ruckus.

 The CD opens with an arrangement of Bach’s G major prelude from Book II of his Well-Tempered Clavier.
 Ferguson and baroque bassoonist Clay Zeller-Townson play in counterpoint with the spirit of two jazz musicians trading fours.
 They’re buoyed by the vivid and joyous bass player Evan Premo, while the gambist and guitarist slap and strum the piece into a high-octane dance number that will leave you smiling.